 I have written many times about Minimalism which describes movements in various forms of art and design where the work is set out to expose the essence through eliminating all non-essential forms, features or concepts.

 When some months ago I heard about Digital Minimalism I decided to learn more about this philosophy, created by Cal Newport, which is about how we use technology.
 By adopting this viewpoint we optimize our online time on a small number of carefully selected activities that strongly support things we value, and then happily miss out on everything else.
-I knew about this author and a computer science professor since 2013 from his splendid talk titled “Follow Your Passion Is Bad Advice” where he states that passion is found by first building a rare and valuable talent and using it to take control of our career path.
+I knew about this author and computer science professor since 2013 from his splendid talk titled “Follow Your Passion Is Bad Advice” where he states that passion is found by first building a rare and valuable talent and using it to take control of our career path.

 Anyhow, Mr. Newport defines digital minimalism as follows: